$1/f$ Noise in Synthetic and Solar Wind Data: Superposition Principles: Superposition with 1 au Observation

 \subsection{Results}

 We show in Fig.~\ref{fig:taudist} the distribution of magnetic field correlation times at 1 au.
-The correlation times follow a log-normal distribution, consistent with previous findings~\citep{Ruiz14, Isaacs15, cuesta2022isotropization}.
-Moreover, \citet{Isaacs15} reported that both the mean and variance of this distribution increase with the duration of the averaging interval, with the trend qualitatively leading to the distribution shown in Fig.~\ref{fig:taudist}, obtained using 24-hour intervals.
+The correlation times follow a lognormal distribution, consistent with previous findings~\citep{Ruiz14, Isaacs15, cuesta2022isotropization}.
+Moreover, \citet{Isaacs15} reported that both the mean and variance of this distribution increase with the duration of the averaging interval, with the trend qualitatively leading to the distribution shown in Fig.~\ref{fig:taudist}, obtained using 24-h intervals.
 We emphasize that the $1/e$ method employed here yields the local turbulence correlation time.
-Correlations on day-long and longer timescales, which may also contribute to the formation of $1/f$ noise, are not represented in Fig.~\ref{fig:taudist}.
+Correlations on day-long and longer time-scales, which may also contribute to the formation of $1/f$ noise, are not represented in Fig.~\ref{fig:taudist}.

 Fig.~\ref{fig:Sace} shows the frequency-compensated spectra $fS$ obtained from superposition Methods 1, 2, and 3 using ACE data.
-For completeness, we present the spectrum from the unsegmented 12-year time series (Method 3), as published in \citet{Wang26}, alongside our new results: the raw spectrum is smoothed 50 times and shown in gray; the frequency-integrated spectrum and its associated uncertainty are shown in blue.
-We show four spectra derived from averaging correlations (Method 1): the averaged-then-normalized (normalized-then-averaged) spectrum from the full set of 10-day intervals is shown in red (purple), multiplied by a factor of 2 for visualization; the averaged-then-normalized spectrum from randomly selected 10-day intervals is shown in green, multiplied by a factor of 0.5; the averaged-then-normalized spectrum from the full set of 1-day intervals is smoothed one time to suppress low-frequency fluctuations and is shown in orange.
-The spectrum from averaged 10-day time series (Method 2) is smoothed 10 times and shown in black.
+For completeness, we present the spectrum from the unsegmented 12-yr time series (Method 3), as published in \citet{Wang26}, alongside our new results: the raw spectrum is smoothed 50 times and shown in grey; the frequency-integrated spectrum and its associated uncertainty are shown in blue.
+We show four spectra derived from averaging correlations (Method 1): the averaged-then-normalized (normalized-then-averaged) spectrum from the full set of 10-d intervals is shown in red (purple), multiplied by a factor of 2 for visualization; the averaged-then-normalized spectrum from randomly selected 10-d intervals is shown in green, multiplied by a factor of 0.5; the averaged-then-normalized spectrum from the full set of 1-d intervals is smoothed one time to suppress low-frequency fluctuations and is shown in orange.
+The spectrum from averaged 10-d time series (Method 2) is smoothed 10 times and shown in black.